jayrajmulani/terraform-gcp-ci-cd/README.md

 - Clean up old resources using Terraform: In this step server and application logs are pushed to cloud storage for investigation.
 Old resources are then destroyed using Terraform to reduce costs.

-## Additional Scope added after Feedback 1
+### Additional Scope added after Feedback 1
-- Enable security check using snyk (#24) - Eligible for bonus points
+- Enable security check using `snyk` (https://github.ncsu.edu/Devops-Terraform-Coffee/coffee-project-devops/issues/24) - Eligible for bonus points
-- Enable rate limiting to prevent DoS / DDoS attacks (#36) - Eligible for bonus points
+- Enable rate limiting to prevent DoS / DDoS attacks (https://github.ncsu.edu/Devops-Terraform-Coffee/coffee-project-devops/issues/36) - Eligible for bonus points
-- Setup Prometheus logging and monitoring / visualization using Grafana (#25)
+- Setup Prometheus logging and monitoring / visualization using Grafana (https://github.ncsu.edu/Devops-Terraform-Coffee/coffee-project-devops/issues/25)